About adoption from foster care

 Thousands of children in foster care need permanent families

 Adopting a child from foster care is a great way to help a child while growing your family.
-Today there are more than 100,000 children and youth in foster care who are waiting for the love and security that a permanent home provides.
+Today there are more than 100,000 children and teens in foster care who are waiting for the love and security that a permanent home provides.

 Children in foster care